Deformations of rational curves in positive characteristic: The Kodaira dimension of separably uniruled varieties

 \section{The Kodaira dimension of separably uniruled varieties}

-In this section, we fix some definitions and notations and recall some well-known results on separably uniruled varieties.

 Let $k$ be an arbitrary field.
-In this article, a \textit{variety} over $k$ simply means a separated scheme of finite type over $k$.
+In this article, for simplicity, a \textit{variety} over $k$ means a separated scheme of finite type over $k$.
+A \textit{surface} over $k$ means a variety of pure dimension $2$ over $k$.
 Moreover, a \textit{curve} over $k$ means a variety of pure dimension $1$ over $k$.